Does Medical Marijuana Hold Promise for Dementia Patients?

 How Medical Marijuana Could Help People Living With Dementia and Alzheimer’s

-Psychologist and neurologist Dr. Danielle Goldfarb of the Banner Alzheimer’s Institute claims that research on medical marijuana for dementia patients is promising.
+Psychologist and neurologist Dr. Danielle Goldfarb of the Banner Alzheimer’s Institute claims that research on medical marijuana is promising.
 Goldfarb states, “There is not much research yet, but what we do have suggests that marijuana can have a calming effect on some of the behavioral symptoms of dementia.
 The synthetic form, Nabilone, also showed positive results in one recent study.”

 Finally from Israel comes word of the cannabis research Dr David (Dedi) Meiri is conducting in his lab at the Technion-Israel Institute of Technology.
 Dr. Meiri is hopeful as to the promise cannabis holds for reducing agitation associated with Alzheimer’s and dementia: “I think that one of the things that is still not being treated with cannabis … and I really, really believe in it, and in my lab I have phenomenal results, is dementia and Alzheimer’s.”